Skip to main content

 CNH Industrial AmericaBurlington4Closure

-The most significant filing came from MercyOne Des Moines Medical Center at its Des Moines facility, reporting 67 affected workers.
+The largest notice was filed by MercyOne Des Moines Medical Center at its Des Moines facility, reporting 67 affected workers.
 CNH Industrial America followed with 52 workers.

 Trend & Outlook